Introduction

 Framing by selective quotation emphasis

-Ross mines quotes from my materials, and then he asserts what he thinks those statements “must logically imply.”
+Ross mines quotes from my materials, and then he asserts what he thinks those statements “must logically imply”.

 Selective quotation can be accurate and still misleading.
-When he takes various short portions of what I wrote in my draft, he marshals them to in such a way so as to more reconstruct than analyse.
+When he takes various short portions of what I wrote in my draft, he marshals them together in such a way so as to more reconstruct than analyse.

 In doing so, Ross constructs a picture of the PCE position that is stricter, flatter and more exclusivist than what it actually is.
+(For example, when I say that specifically the PCE should be used as “the” Bible, I don’t mean to deny that the Scripture exists elsewhere, or that foreign translations are corrupt or that the Greek and Hebrew are evil.)

 He is therefore engaging in contextual reframing in how he editorialises commentary on what I wrote, reading in and implying things I did not state.